Benjamin Moore White Dove is a beautiful soft white paint colour with a hint of grey making it a popular choice for trim, cabinets, walls and more.

 White Dove also goes well with our subway tile backsplash, quartz countertops and white windows.

-Aside from the trim, doors and fireplace, we also ended up painting the walls in our pantry, laundry room, powder room and staircase (including the risers) in the White Dove colour.
+Aside from the trim, doors and fireplace, we also ended up painting the walls in our pantry, laundry room, powder room and staircase (including the risers) in BM White Dove.
 We also used it on the ceiling once the popcorn was removed.
 You can see more of those rooms here.
+White Dove paint on the ceiling gave our rooms a beautiful glow.

 I think it pairs beautifully with our grey slate tile and dark(ish) white oak floors, too.
+I’m loving our Benjamin Moore White Dove walls.
 What do you think?

 I love how the spaces look light and airy without being too stark no matter the time of day or the season we’re in.
 I spend a lot of time at home, so that’s very important!